melanchall/drywetmidi/Docs/articles/music-theory/Interval.md

 # Interval

-[Interval](xref:Melanchall.DryWetMidi.MusicTheory.Interval) holds number of half steps and used, for example, to transpose notes or describing chords when working with [PatternBuilder](xref:Melanchall.DryWetMidi.Composing.PatternBuilder).
+[Interval](xref:Melanchall.DryWetMidi.MusicTheory.Interval) holds a number of half steps and is used, for example, to transpose notes or describing chords when working with [PatternBuilder](xref:Melanchall.DryWetMidi.Composing.PatternBuilder).
 Some examples of usage:

 ```csharp
 // Get A4 note